Output formats: GeoPackage, MBTiles, folder

 • For smaller maps, any format will work fine.
 If unsure, go for GeoPackage.

-• For larger maps, use GeoPackage and host your tiles in MapTiler Cloud for fast and stable access.
+• For larger maps, use GeoPackage and host your tiles in MapTiler for fast and stable access.

 • If you’re building maps for mobile devices, choose a single-file format (GeoPackage or MBTiles).